12 Types of Ballroom Dances and Their Definition

 Originating from Spain, pasodoble is basically a dance that portrays bullfights.

-It has many choreographic instructions, which is the main reason why it is popularly performed in competitive ballroom dances.
+It has many choreographic instructions, so it is popularly performed in competitive ballroom dances.

 2. Cuban Bolero